neoncube2/webpack-virtual-modules-suggestions/README.md

 }
 ```

-I think this would be more intuitive than setting the properties manually, and would make virtual modules feel more like normal modules.
+I think this would be intuitive and would make virtual modules feel more like normal modules.